amalikmuhd/boldswitch_website/README.md

 ## Basic Rules

-Here at BoltSwitch we are big fans of hooks 100%.
+- Here at BoltSwitch we are big fans of hooks and writing plain css.

 ## Naming